Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 When it comes to passwords, it’s always about keeping it a secret that matters.
 Don’t associate complexity with security.

-The goal is to make your password hard to guess but easy for you to remember and use.
-Your password shouldn’t be so complex that you yourself have a hard time with it.
+The goal is to make your password hard to guess but easy to remember and use.

-Pick a long sentence and use each word’s letter count to form the password.
+Pick a long sentence or phrase and use each word's letter count to form the password.

 If you want to offer somebody access to the Internet and nothing else, a Guest Wi-Fi network comes into play.